Entocort side effects and drug information

 - swelling of the stomach or abdominal area

-There are still plenty of Entocort reactions that might happen in several patients.
-In case you notice other side effects, report this to your doctor or physician.
+There are still plenty of Entocort reactions that may occur in several patients.
+In case you notice other side effects, you may report this to your doctor or physician.
 Consult your doctor for health solutions regarding these side effects, or you can also call FDA at 1-800-FDA-1088.

 Indication And Dosage